The aim of my blog is to share with you some fascinating and inspiring but often distressful and disturbing insights into mental health nursing.

-Lots of amusing stories too, not laughing at patients but the side-splitting laughter I’ve shared with them.
-I’ve laughed and cried with many a patient.
+- the amusing stories too, not laughing at patients but the side-splitting laughter I’ve shared with patients and colleagues.
+I’ve laughed and cried with many a patient

-To use this blog effectively, if you’re looking for a particular topic, type the topic name you want to find i.e. schizophrenia into search and any posts that have the word schizophrenia in them will appear.
+To use this blog effectively, you can click on Categories (chronological order) or type the topic name you want to find i.e. Psychosis into search and any posts that have the word Psychosis in them will appear.

 Disclaimer: The information contained in my posts are for information only.
 If you require help with mental health concerns I can signpost you towards professional support.